Erb3/Hugger/README.md

   * Particle
 * Cooldown
 * Useful help command, with clickable commands
-* Config reloader
+* Config re-loader
 * Record system (Player with most received hugs)
-* Statistics system (Amount of hugs sent / received)
+* Statistics system (Number of hugs sent / received)
 * Permissions
-* Opensource on GitHub
+* Open-Source on GitHub
 * PlaceholderAPI support

 ## Requirements

 To use Hugger you **need** the following:

-* Spigot / Bukkit based server
+* Spigot-based Minecraft server
 * Admin access

-For some optional extra features you need:
+For some optional features you also need:

 * PlaceholderAPI (For PlaceholderAPI support)
 * Permission manager (For giving people access to commands)

 ## Wiki

 Much more information is on the wiki!
-[See here!](https://erb3.github.io/hugger)
+[See here!](https://erb3.github.io/Hugger)

 ## Screenshots